We live in the age of the brand.

-In SoYoung’s case we decided the axes we would use are high vs low eco consciousness and fashion vs function emphasis. (see example below).
+In our e-commerce business’s case, we decided the axes we would use are high vs low eco-consciousness and fashion vs function emphasis. (see example below).
 This allowed us to see gaps and opportunities in the top right sector that would allow us to position our brand in a unique space.

 Eliminate any attributes from the left column that are not associated with the trends you identified or that do not meet the needs of your consumers